 Situated in the very center of town, Locanda dei Buoni e Cattivi is a decadent restaurant which is part of a highly rated B&B with the same name.
 Featuring a wide range of traditional and Mediterranean dishes, the menu is varied while the chefs are renowned for upholding the Michelin star rating of the restaurant.
 As mentioned, these recipes are mostly traditional and consist of the most exquisite local produce available.
 From fresh herbs and succulent meats, Locanda dei Buoni e Cattivi keeps a careful focus on every aspect of these meals to ensure they are authentic and unique in every instance.
 From fresh ravioli and antipasti to seafood and pizza, the variety of food is apparent, but the smart presentation and ample Sardinian flavors are what make them stand out.
 Although the interior of the restaurant is rather beautiful, the opportunity to dine under the stars is worth noting.
 After all, Locanda has a memorable outdoor area which is situated next to a beautiful garden with colorful murals decorating the walls and luscious leafs in between.
 All considered, this is quite a local and authentic experience with delicious meals which are indeed worthy of the Michelin star rating.

-Luigi Pomata (Seafood)
+Luigi Pomata (Seafood, Sushi)

 Da Cesare (Traditional Sardinian Food)

 Da Cesare is certainly the only restaurant in Cagliari which overlooks a wildlife oasis, but as with some of the most impressive eateries in the area, the food experience transcends even such an incredible location.
 Featuring a complimentary glass of wine, the welcome to Da Cesare is typical of the rest of the experience, for every aspect is sure to leave guests wanting more.
-With local Italian meats and vegetable, this is also an encounter with extremely fresh food while the style is typically Sardinian which is naturally full of flavor.
-Whether you choose a fillet of beef or delicate lobster, each dish is beautifully presented, and this is something which also extends to the interior decoration in the restaurant.
+With local Italian meats and vegetables, this is also an encounter with extremely fresh food while the style is typically Sardinian which is naturally full of flavor.
+Whether you choose a fillet of beef or delicate lobster, each dish is beautifully presented, and this is something which extends to the interior decoration in the restaurant.
 While it may not be the brightest or most spacious restaurant in Cagliari, the intriguing design at De Cesare perfectly suits the atmosphere and provides a unique and memorable setting for some equally memorable meals.
 Indeed, the Stagno di Molentargius is a beautiful wildlife oasis, and Da Cesare is also part of an impressive hotel which adds to the popularity of this restaurant.
 However, the fine cuisine, warm ambiance and reasonably low prices at Da Cesare have ensured it's placed among the best restaurants in Cagliari.